babasproke2/Mineclonia-Lunatic/README.md

 # Mineclonia-Lunatic
 Lunatic is a Mineclonia fork that creates a Touhou-themed voxel game in Luanti.
 This repository contains the mods, assets and other relevant files for the mod, currently in early development.
 Implemented features include races, flight, weapons, ammunition, items, item/weapon rarity and new "nodes" (blocks).
-The purpose of this game is to provide an experience that has relative feature parity with modern Minecraft, but with a Gensokyo map and a large amount of Touhou related features and content in an MMORPG stlye.
+The purpose of this game is to provide an experience that has relative feature parity with modern Minecraft, but with a Gensokyo map and a large amount of Touhou related features and content in an MMORPG style.
 This game uses a Gensokyo map by the Touhoucraft project, see https://www.planetminecraft.com/project/touhou-gensokyo/

 Mineclonia's repository: https://codeberg.org/mineclonia/mineclonia